acorvin/event-management/README.md

-# Event Management App ** In Progress **
+# Event Management App

-Building a REST API to handle an event management application.
-The API will offer user registration and authentication functionalities, enabling users to securely sign in.
-Once authenticated, users can easily manage their events, schedule tasks, and receive essential email notifications.
+A REST API to handle an event management application.
+The API will offer the ability to create, update, and delete events based on user authentication.
+Once authenticated, users can easily manage their events, schedule tasks, and also receive essential email notification on upcoming.

+## Features

+-   User Registration: Create new user accounts.
+-   User Authentication: Securely authenticate users for access to their account.
+-   Event Management: Enable users to manage their events efficiently.
+-   Task Scheduling: Schedule tasks related to events.
+-   Email Notifications: Send essential email notifications to users.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>